|

 assistance to other injured animals such as donkeys and wild birds.
 The society

 is planning a new animal welfare centre site in the near future.
-Contact John
+(May be closed.
+See below instead)

 * KAVALA